System Design /

 Outcome

-• Aligned three organisations on name, identity, and flows
+• Aligned three organisations (OVO, Grab, Superbank) on naming, identity, and core flows

-• Shipped the full flow with minimal rework, despite high ambiguity
+• Shipped the end-to-end flow with minimal rework, despite high ambiguity and tight timelines

 Why it Matters